Fair Assortment Planning: (Near) Optimal Algorithms for Problem (FAIR)

-Determining the feasibility of any solution for Problem \eqref{eq:problem:dual} boils down to solving the optimization problem in Equation \eqref{eq:inner_dual}.
-However, the following theorem shows that the maximization of cost-adjusted revenue is in general NP-complete.

-\begin{theorem} [Complexity of Determining Feasibility for Problem \eqref{eq:problem:dual}] Consider the following problem that represents the first set of constraints in Problem \eqref{eq:problem:dual}:
+Determining the feasibility of any solution for Problem \eqref{eq:problem:dual} thus boils down to maximizing the cost-adjusted revenue over all possible assortments.
+However, this problem, which we denote as \eqref{eq:subdual}, is in general NP-complete: \begin{theorem} [NP-Completeness of Problem \eqref{eq:subdual}] Consider the following problem that represents the first set of constraints in Problem \eqref{eq:problem:dual}:

-where $\revmod(S, \mathbf{z})$ is defined in Equation \eqref{eq:welmod}. \begin{enumerate} \item For revenue/marketshare-fair instances where $\Theta = (\textbf{a}, 0, \textbf{r}, \textbf{w}, \textbf{q})$, there exists an polynomial-time optimal algorithm for Problem \eqref{eq:subdual}. \item For visibility-fair and general instances where $\Theta = (\textbf{a}, \textbf{b}, \textbf{r}, \textbf{w}, \textbf{q})$, with $b_i \ne 0$ for some $i \in [n]$, Problem \eqref{eq:subdual} is NP-complete.
-In particular, even for visibility-fair instances with uniform revenues (i.e, $r_i = r$ for any $i \in [n]$), Problem \eqref{eq:subdual} is also NP-complete. \end{enumerate} \end{theorem} Theorem \ref{thm:np-hard} implies the possibility to design a polynomial-time optimal algorithm for Problem \eqref{eq:problem:fair} in revenue/marketshare-fair instances.
-However, for visibility-fair and more general instances (e.g., if the platform wishes to consider a weighted sum of revenue and visibility as the outcome received by an item), verifying the feasibility of solutions in Problem \eqref{eq:problem:dual} may be computationally intractable.
-To address this, we will soon demonstrate in Section \ref{sec:elipsoid} that with a polynomial-time near-optimal algorithm for Problem \eqref{eq:subdual}, we can use the Ellipsoid method to solve Problem \eqref{eq:problem:fair} near-optimally in polynomial time.